Pura Vida

 • There’s no evidence it provides financial security to its suppliers, which can result in poor working conditions and wages.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Since Pura Vida makes products that are generally free of animal-derived materials other than pearls, we’ve not rated its impact on animals.
-Its overall rating is based on its combined environment and labour scores.
+Since Pura Vida makes products that are generally free of animal-derived materials, we have not rated its impact on animals.
+Its overall rating is based on its combined "Planet" and "People" scores.

 Based on all publicly available information we’ve reviewed, we rate Pura Vida “Not Good Enough” overall.